Trek the Black Mountain wilderness and enjoy the stunning Adriatic Sea.

 Travel independently to Podgorica, Montenegro’s capital.
 Proceed to Kolašin by shuttle or taxi, which we are happy to arrange for you if you’d like.
 Meet the group and guide(s) for welcome drinks and dinner at the hotel.

-Hike into Biogradska National Park, nestled within the Bjelasica mountain range, a massif dominating northeastern Montenegro with 10 peaks higher than 6500 ft.
+Hike into Biogradska National Park, nestled within the Bjelasica mountain range, a massif dominating northeastern Montenegro.
 Hike across beautiful high alpine pastures and meadows teeming with wildflowers, and reach a traditional alpine farm turned ecological resort, the Eco Katun, before returning to Kolašin.

 Distance: 8.5 miles.
 Elevation gain: 1800 ft.

-Distance: about 4 hours on the river including lunch.
+Distance: Approximately 4 hours on the river – includes lunch.

 Hike in the mysterious Durmitor Mountains, pass alpine lakes that dot the National Park and head into rugged, high terrain to enjoy views of landscapes carved by ice and water.
-Forty-eight peaks soar over 6500 ft, and views of the highest peak of the area can be enjoyed.
+More that 50 peaks soar over 6500 ft, and views of the highest peaks in the area can be enjoyed.
 Return to our hotel in Žabljak.

 Distance: 8 miles.
 Elevation gain/loss: 2500 ft.